salesforce-heroku-workshops/enterprise-java-developer/index.md

             return personService.listPeople();
         }

-3. Terminate the running process by opening the `Console` view and selecting the stop / terminate button
+3. Terminate the running process by opening the `Console` view, select the process from the list of consoles, and select the stop / terminate button
 4. Restart the `webapp-runner` process by selecting `Run` from the menu bar then select `Run`

 Verify that the JSON service works by opening [http://localhost:8080/people/](http://localhost:8080/people/) in your browser and adding a couple new people to the database.
 Then open [http://localhost:8080/people/people.json](http://localhost:8080/people/people.json) in your browser and you should see a JSON encoded list of the people in your database.